moonChenHaohui/RichText/readme.md

             android:layout_width="match_parent"
             android:layout_height="match_parent"/>
     </ScrollView>
-the best way is add a ScrollView around RichText
+* the best way is add a ScrollView around RichText

-**Code**

-**1.realize OnTextViewClickListener**
+Step 4. realize OnTextViewClickListener

-you should realize the listener for url link and pictures link : <code>OnTextViewClickListener</code> ,so that you can hold the click functions.
+* you should realize the listener for url link and pictures link : <code>OnTextViewClickListener</code> ,so that you can hold the click functions.

 		richText.setOnTextViewClickListener(new OnTextViewClickListener() {
             @Override
             public void imageClicked(ArrayList<String> arrayList, int i) {
                 toast("click image,url:" + arrayList.get(i));